tencent cloud

 Version Selection

-When the Sarama client version is selected, it is necessary to ensure that the selected version is compatible with the Kafka broker version.
-The Sarama library supports multiple Kafka protocol versions.
-Specify the protocol version to use by setting config.Version.
-The common correspondence between Kafka protocol versions and Sarama library versions is as follows.
-For the latest version, see Sarama Version.
+When selecting the Sarama client version, it is necessary to ensure that the selected version is compatible with the Kafka broker version.
+The Sarama library supports multiple Kafka protocol versions, and you can specify the protocol version to use by setting config.Version.
+The correspondence between common Kafka protocol versions and Sarama library versions is as follows.
+For the latest version, see Sarama version.

 Sarama Library Version